 An application can detect whether a user has signed in to the app with your app's chosen authentication option.
 If the user is not signed in, the app can direct the user to Google Accounts to sign in or create a new Google account, or to an OpenID sign-in page.
 The app gets the URL for the sign-in page by calling a method of the Users API.
 The app can display this URL as a link, or it can issue an HTTP redirect to the URL when the user visits a page that requires authentication.

 If your app uses Google Accounts or Google Apps for authentication, the name of your application appears on the sign-in page when the user signs in to your application, using the application name you chose when registering the application.
-You can change your application name in the "Application Settings" section of the Admin Console.
+You can change your application name in the Google Developers Console projects page.
+Click on the pencil icon for the project you want to rename.

 If your app uses OpenID, the sign-in page displays the hostname instead of the app name.